Octavian25/os-updater-api/README.md

 This is a Fastify-based API project with MongoDB as the database, featuring user authentication and version management capabilities.

+## Limited Feature When Using /versions/v2/detail
+- when you store the splitted apk , you must store on the folder name same as appName you stored on versions mongodb data for Example: i use myApp store on versions mongodb data and then i store the entire abi on https://yourServer/downloads/myApp/

+https://yourServer/downloads is location i store my public assets

 ## Features
 - **User Management**
   - Register, login, and manage users.